-Leisurely morning in Taupo – enjoy coffee beside the lake, or take a swim in the hot pools.
-From here you have quite a variety of scenery as you ascend to the volcanic plateau then across mountains and valleys to Hawke’s Bay.
+You have a leisurely morning in Taupo to enjoy coffee beside the lake, or take a swim in the hot pools.
+From here you have quite a variety of scenery as you ascend to the volcanic plateau making your way across mountains and valleys to Hawke’s Bay.
 (2 nights)

 This morning you will be transferred to the ferry terminal where you board Interislander ferry across the Cook Strait to Picton.
 On arrival collect your rental car and make your way to Blenheim in Marlborough – home to over 160 wineries.
 (2 nights)

-Today travel south along the east coast of the South Island through the Wairarapa wine region to Christchurch, the South Island’s largest city, Christchurch is an entertaining mixture of refined lifestyle and cultural excitement.
+Today travel south along the east coast of the South Island through the Wairarapa wine region to Christchurch, the South Island’s largest city.
+Christchurch is an entertaining mixture of refined lifestyle and cultural excitement.
 Following the 2011 earthquake, Christchurch has re-emerged as a vibrant, ever-changing city, and there is plenty to experience and see.
-New restaurants and bars are popping up nearly every day and the food and wine scene is exciting.
+New restaurants and bars are popping up nearly every day with an exciting food and wine scene.

 The easy drive to Omarama takes you through picturesque sheep farming country fringed with mountain ranges.
 You’ll have the chance to detour to the fascinating Paritea cliffs, which are constantly being exposed by the active Osler fault line.
 You could also pause to cast a line into the Ahuriri River – famous for sizeable rainbow and brown trout.

 A relaxed day of fine cuisine, good company, sampling local cheeses and tasting premium cool-climate wines.
-Taste wine at 5 vineyards in the Gibbston Valley, Cromwell and Bannockburn regions.
+Wine tastings at 5 vineyards in the Gibbston Valley, Cromwell and Bannockburn regions are on the cards today.
 Take a tour through New Zealand’s largest underground wine cave and enjoy a tasting of local cheeses at one of the vineyards.
 A delightful platter style lunch is included.

 Sadly, your holiday is at an end and you deliver your car back to the rental car depot at Queenstown airport today for your onward flight.
 Here, we bid you a fond farewell and hope you leave with many happy memories of your stay in Aotearoa, New Zealand.